richardsc/nb/README.md

 of complex logical expressions will pay off in any significant way, so that is a low-priorty item.

-* Auto-tagging may be useful.
-For example, Git users might appreciate auto-tagging to the repo containing the present working directory, if there is one.
-To test out whether this works, try
+* It would be good to have a method of renaming keywords, e.g.

+    nb edit --keyword KEYWORD

+could perhaps load up an editor that contains just the keyword.
+Altneratively, (and probably easier on the user and the developer!) there could be a scheme like

-    nb developer
+    nb edit --keyword NEWword=OLDword

-(which does nothing but print a message).

 * There could be a graphical interface to supplement the command line interface.
 However, constructing the graphical interface is arduous, so this